MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/querydef-createproperty-method-dao.md

 To remove a user-defined **Property** object from the collection, use the **[Delete](fields-delete-method-dao.md)** method on the **[Properties](properties-collection-dao.md)** collection.
 You can't delete built-in properties.

 > [!NOTE]
-> <P>If you omit the DDL argument, it defaults to False (non-DDL).
-Because no corresponding DDL property is exposed, you must delete and re-create a <STRONG>Property</STRONG> object you want to change from DDL to non-DDL.</P>
+> If you omit the DDL argument, it defaults to False (non-DDL).
+Because no corresponding DDL property is exposed, you must delete and re-create a **Property** object that you want to change from DDL to non-DDL.